Best Assault Defense Lawyer in Michigan

 If you are charged with assault and battery, time is of the essence.
-The Law Office of Aaron J. Boria has handled many such cases, achieving both dismissals and not-guilty verdicts.
+The Law Office of Aaron J. Boria has handled countless assault cases, achieving both dismissals and not-guilty verdicts.
 Boria knows how to build an effective assault and battery defense for your case.
 Call (734) 453-7806 today for a free consultation.

 Double Standard of Assault